 New Article in Nature Communications Highlights FFAR-funded Research Project

 Scientists at The Australian National University (ANU) have engineered tiny carbon-capturing engines from blue-green algae into plants in a breakthrough that promises to help boost the yields of important food crops such as wheat, cowpeas and cassava.

-The work was carried out by researchers at ANU as part of the international research project Realizing Increased Photosynthetic Efficiency (RIPE), which is supported by the Bill and Melinda Gates Foundation, the Foundation for Food and Agriculture Research (FFAR), and UK Department for International Development, in collaboration with members of the ARC Centre of Excellence for Translational Photosynthesis, whose lead node is located at ANU.
+The work was carried out by researchers at ANU as part of the international research project Realizing Increased Photosynthetic Efficiency (RIPE), which is supported by the Bill and Melinda Gates Foundation, the Foundation for Food & Agriculture Research (FFAR) and UK Department for International Development, in collaboration with members of the ARC Centre of Excellence for Translational Photosynthesis, whose lead node is located at ANU.